konradhy/LaunchLab-Ai/README.md

-# LaunchLab Template
+# LaunchLab Ai

-Launch LabAI is an easy-to-use platform that connects to OpenAI's NLM API.
-This project includes features such as full tracking, authentication, session management, token tracking, and Stripe billing.
-With a wide variety of AI-powered chatbots to choose from, you can find the perfect solution for your needs.
+A GPT3 powered platform with several carefully designed Ai chatbots optimized for scenarios that range from tour guides to legal chatbots.
+Prompts were engineered by leveraging a variety of techniques including Few Shot, Chain-of-Thought, and Self-Ask.
+Engines and models used include GPT-3 (Curie, Babbage and DaVinci), GPT-3.5, and text-moderation.
+The project has tracking, authentication, session management, token management, and Stripe billing all wrapped into a sleek interface.
+Technologies used include: React, Axios, Debounce, Express, Express-rate-limit, JsonWebTokens, MobX, Openai-api, Stripe, Styled-components, Tailwindcss.

 ## Demos: launchlab-m94e.onrender.com/